Gather: Fight for Total Liberation

 We were all a little bit oblivious to the controversy surrounding Earth Crisis because we’re about 5 years too young, although we now have an understanding of some of these controversies and the relevancy they had in the context of the 90’s hardcore scene.
 I’d say that my opinion now is that I probably would have liked them less if I were the person I am now, ten years ago.
 But growing up in a small town where all I was going off of was their lyric sheet and song explanations, I consider them valuable to my life and the scene I am involved in.

 How do you see the homophobia and other kind of discriminations occurring in the US hardcore scene?
-What’s your opinion about the homophobe and crooked sexual Hardline stances of Vegan Reich followers back in the day and their reflections now?
+What’s your opinion about Hardline / Vegan Reich followers back in the day and their reflections now?

 Those who spend time rationalizing and publicly defending the insane idea that homosexuality is either unnatural or ‘wrong’ are fucking pathetic.
 We do not consider these homophobes to be a part of any scene worth mentioning, and are certainly not involved in ours.
 Hardline is dead and anyone who claims to be maintaining the movement is fetishizing the past, is ignorant to how people live outside of their bullshit moral constructions, and will fade away in due time because there is no scene to support them.
 I hate the few people I know of now who still regurgitate the old hardline rhetoric on message boards.